Frequently Asked Questions:

 * How many Lights are there in the show?
 Previous shows have included anywhere from 85,000 - 103,000 lights.
 Every year, the goal is to have ~100,000 lights, and modify the display in some manner.

 * How much power is required to run the lights, and what is the cost?
 If everything were on at the same time, the total power would be about 53,000 watts.
 Due to the lights sequencing on and off continuously, it typically costs ~$200 extra to run the light show for the month.
 If all the lights were on continuously, the cost would be much higher!
-This year brings a new addition of LED lights, which require less power than previous years....however, each year the display grows...
+The last 2 years, we have incorporated LED lights into the show, replacing some of the traditional lights and growing the display.

 * How long does it take to program a song?
 Basically, it depends on the complexity of each song - specifically - "How do I envision the song to looking when the music is playing?"
 Usually, I spend a minimum of 5 to 6 hours per minute of song.
 Some of the songs are programmed to the hundredth of a second, requiring even more time to get everything "just right".